Pamela Potzer, MT-BC is the owner and founder of Mountain Melodies Music Therapy Services.

 Pamela graduated Colorado State University with her Bachelors of Music with a Concentration in Music Therapy August of 2021.
 She earned her music therapy board certification November of 2021.
 Six days later she started Mountain Melodies Music Therapy Services.

 Pamela first became interested in the profession of music therapy when she was 15 during the summer of 2012 at Retreat and Refresh Stroke Camp.
 While volunteering, she met a number of incredible stroke survivors, caregivers, and various health care professionals.
 One of those professionals was Nancy Bell, a board-certified music therapist.
 Pamela watched in awe as Nancy brought the group together through drumming, song writing, and facilitated group discussions surrounding songs that reflected each individual’s experience with stroke.
 One of the most impactful moments for Pamela was watching Nancy interact with a man that could only say the words “yes” and “no” due to his aphasia.
-Through the incredible interaction music has with neural connections, this man sang every word to the song Nancy was playing with him.
+Through the incredible interaction music has with neural connections and homologous structures, this man sang every word to the song Nancy was playing with him.
 That moment made Pamela wonder at what music could do in a therapeutic setting, and ever since then, she had her sights set on becoming a music therapist.

 Pamela continued volunteering with Stroke Camp throughout college.
 To this day she is thankful to the many health professionals, caregivers, and especially stroke survivors that mentored her as she grew into a professional music therapist.

 Pamela received multiple scholarships to earn her Adaptive Level 2 ski instructor certification through the Professional Ski Instructors of America (PSIA).
-Through on hill training and at home study, Pamela passed her all the required modules with Level 2 scores.
+Through on hill training and at home study, Pamela passed her all the seven required modules with Level 2 scores.
 This certification recognizes Pamela’s expert ability to teach ski students with visual impairments, cognitive disabilities, and physical disabilities requiring both stand and sit ski equipment.

 “I envision a practice where every activity is accessible to all, that every person is given the personalized tools they need to thrive, and that innovation and creativity are used to push therapeutic boundaries.”